lint-todo/eslint-formatter-todo/README.md

 # eslint-formatter-todo

-A ESLint formatter that only reports errors when they are not present in a list of "TODOS", while allowing authors to update the list of "TODOS" from a list of errors automatically.
+An ESLint formatter that only reports errors when they are not present in a list of "TODOS", while allowing authors to update the list of "TODOS" from a list of errors automatically.

 A "TODO" is an existing linting error present in the project, but one that is transitioned into a todo state.
 This allows for incremental fixing of linting errors on very large projects, where the resolution or introduction of errors can cause undesired delays in engineer velocity.